grothkopp/PHPCliWrapper/README.md

-# PHPCLIWrapper
+# PHPCliWrapper
 ## About
-PHPCLIWrapper is a small framework that helps you build commandline tools in PHP.<br>
+PHPCliWrapper is a small framework that helps you build commandline tools in PHP.<br>
-With the included PDO commands you can use PHPCLIWrapper as a PDO commandline interface.<br>
+With the included PDO commands you can use PHPCliWrapper as a PDO commandline interface.<br>
 You can also write your own commands and use this library for whatever purpose you like.

 ## Demo